 Each year Ringwood Town Council calculates the budget required to provide its services.
 The expected income from fees and charges is deducted to leave the balance required for services and any capital projects.
 This sum is called the ‘Precept’; it is the amount the Town Council asks the District Council to collect for it as a proportion of the total Council Tax paid by householders of Ringwood.

-- Period for the exercise of public rights: Accounts for the year ended 31 March 2017
+- Period for the exercise of public rights: 2nd July - 10th August 2018

 - Internal Audit Report 2017-18